mgourlai42/so_long/README.md

 If needed, you can of course use make "fclean" and "make re"
 > /so_long fclean

 > /so_long make re

+## Usage
+This program requires one argument, which is the map you will play.
+There are a few example maps available in the "maps" folder here, some that should work and others that will return errors (see 'Subject' section for explanations).
+> /so_long ./so_long maps/maps_ok/big_map.ber

+The goal here is to gather all the tomatoes and exit by picking up the flower.

 ## Subject Recap
 ### Game